 This is how SMAL Assertion, Service Provider and Identity Provider work together to complete SAML Authentication.

-Ayubali is working as Information Security Analyst at Indusface, where he performs Vulnerability Assessment and Penetration Testing of Web and Mobile application as per OWASP Standards.
-He has been in security industry since last 3+ years and he is helping various companies to secure their Web and Mobile applications by submitting vulnerabilities over bug bounty programs as well.
+Ayubali works as an Information Security Analyst at Indusface, where he performs Vulnerability Assessment and Penetration Testing of Web and Mobile application as per OWASP Standards.
+He has been in the security field for last 3+ years and in his spare time he helps companies secure their Web and Mobile applications by submitting vulnerabilities over bug bounty programs.